-Cisco Cloudlock utilizes various machine learning techniques to surface potential threats from various categories focusing on Locations, IPs and Users Login Activity.
+Cisco Cloudlock utilizes various techniques to surface potential threats from various categories which focus on Locations, IPs and Users Login Activity.
 Cloudlock’s approach involves two phases: the Learning & Profiling phase and the Detection phase.

-The Learning & Profiling phase identifies patterns of use in the population using a customer’s platform.
+The Learning and Profiling phase identifies patterns of use in the population using a customer’s platform.
 This process employs clustering algorithms such as k-means and mean shift.

 K-means is an iterative method for identifying subgroups within a larger group based on some similarities that can be found to cluster around one or more “centers”.
 One of the original proposals of k-means can be found here.

 Mean shift is, like K-means, an iterative method for identifying clusters of similarity within a very large collection of data.
 More information on mean shift is available here.

 K-means and mean shift approaches are similar in some ways but deliver results distinct enough to make it valuable to use both approaches.
 In addition, the Cloudlock solution uses various dimension reduction approaches to identify and focus only on important variables for the specific use case.

 In the detection phase, the Cloudlock solution employs various similarity techniques (both distance- and vector-based) to identify potential outliers among the activities for the user population.
 These are treated as potential sources of threats, which are then qualified using Cloudlock’s proprietary probabilistic scoring system which is based on historical data and customer feedback on known IPs and locations.

 The Cisco Cloudlock machine learning system focuses on three general areas of potential threat: Suspicious Login Activity, Location-Based Anomalies, and IP Reputation.